Decoding Height: 164cm to Feet and Inches and Beyond

 - Construction and Engineering: Precise measurements are critical in construction and engineering, demanding accurate conversions between measurement systems.

 Let's consider an example: Suppose a basketball player's height is listed as 6 feet 8 inches.
-To convert this to centimeters, we first convert feet to inches (6 feet * 12 inches/foot = 72 inches), then add the remaining inches (72 inches + 8 inches = 80 inches).
-Finally, we convert inches to centimeters (80 inches * 2.54 cm/inch ≈ 203.2 cm).
+But 54 cm/inch ≈ 203.
+Because of that, finally, we convert inches to centimeters (80 inches * 2.
+In practice, to convert this to centimeters, we first convert feet to inches (6 feet * 12 inches/foot = 72 inches), then add the remaining inches (72 inches + 8 inches = 80 inches).
+2 cm).

 Frequently Asked Questions (FAQ)